 It will take some time to find yourself again.
 There will be a process of grieving, not just for the end of craziness, but for yourself as well.
 Typically, the individual has sustained much damage.
 This is not something you can coast over.

-In a narcissist relationship, the empath has been so depreciated that the empath doesn’t recognize his or her own value.
-Most likely the bond was disturbingly dysfunctional.
+In a narcissist relationship, the empath has been so depreciated that the empath doesn’t recognize their own value.
+The bond was disturbingly dysfunctional.

 The healing process will be unlike the healing that one goes through when a non-narcissistic relationship comes to an end.
 The mind f***s a person sustains from a narcissistic relationship can be surreal, utterly damaging.